 “For in that sleep of death what dreams may come.”
 Hamlet’s claim that one may not escape the horrors of life even in death is explored in this series of delicately chilling and visually stunning short films.
 Asian-style horror with a distinctly American twist you’ll not see anywhere else. – Anna Petrillo & Mike Song

 Filmmakers will be in attendance after the screening.
 Hope to see you there!

 NOTE: Metro Track Work This Weekend

 Metro is planning to do track work this weekend that may affect your travel time to watch the festival films.

 From 10:30 pm on Friday, Oct.
 9, through Monday, Oct.
-12, the Green Line will be closed between the Navy Yard and Gallery Pl-Chinatown Metrorail stations.
+12, the Green Line used authentic rolex be closed between the Navy Yard and Gallery Pl-Chinatown Metrorail stations.
 During this time, the Waterfront-SEU and Archives-Navy Mem’l-Penn Quarter Metrorail stations will be closed.
 There will also be no Green Line service at the L’Enfant Plaza Metrorail station.
 There will be no service at these stations for three consecutive days.

 The Green Line will operate in two segments — between the Branch Avenue and Navy Yard Metrorail stations and between the Greenbelt and Gallery Pl-Chinatown Metrorail stations.

 From Saturday, Oct.
 10, to Monday, Oct.
 12, all Green and Yellow Line trains will operate every 12 to 15 minutes during the day and every 20 minutes after 9:30 p.m.